 |

-I Ain't Gonna Eat My Heart Out Any More | New York Public Library |
+I Ain't Gonna Eat Out My Heart Anymore | New York Public Library |

 You've Made Your Choice | Rothchilds |